-Panopto video above from Library Services (includes sub-titles)
+Panopto video above from Libraries and Learning Resources (includes sub-titles)

 Journals and journal articles